Estimating the contribution of early and late noise in vision from psychophysical data: 5. Discussion

-Originally~\cite{Wang08} proposed a method to generate stimuli maximally/minimally discernible by observers according to an iterative procedure of perceptual distance maximization/minimization.
-This, depending of the model may be extremely expensive.
-However, following the second order approximation of the non-Euclidean distance used in Appendix A~\cite{Epifanio03,Malo06a}, we proposed a simplification of the Maximum Differentiation method based on estimating the eigenvectors of the discrimination ellipsoid~\cite{Malo15,Martinez18}.
+\textbf{Maximum differentiation and noise estimates.} The concept of Maximum Differentiation has been proposed as an experimental way to decide between vision models~\citep{Wang08}, or as a way to measure the free parameters of vision models~\citep{Malo15} using the associated perceptual distance.
+Originally~\citet{Wang08} proposed a method to generate stimuli maximally/minimally discernible by observers according to an iterative procedure of perceptual distance maximization/minimization.
+Depending on the model, this approach may be extremely expensive.
+However, following the second order approximation of the non-Euclidean distance (as used in Appendix A) the Maximum Differentiation method was simplified and reduced to the estimation of the eigenvectors of the discrimination ellipsoid~\citep{Malo15,Martinez18}.

 The theory proposed here allows the estimation of the covariance matrix of the inner noise and hence the design of interesting stimuli in cardinal directions of the noise-dependent metric.

-Fig.~\ref{disp} illustrates the potential of the external vs intrinsic noise of the system to design noise-related Maximum Differentiation stimuli.
-There we use a toy model acting on 2-pixel images with certain inner noise (red ellipses) together with some pink noise used by the experimenter (blue ellipses) at different points (images) of the image space.
-Taking into account that the usual linear+nonlinear operations in the conventional vision models are just affine rotations/deformations (implemented by sensors tuned to different spatial frequencies) and nonlinear rescaling of the axes (sensor saturation), we get transforms of the domain such as the one illustrated in the figure.

-Propagation of the noise-related discrimination ellipsoids in this example (that in reality could be estimated with the technique proposed here) show how certain external noise may dominate discrimination at some places of the domain but not in others.
-And these facts could be checked through Maximum Differentiation using the eigenvectors of the corresponding ellipsoids.
+Note that according to the transform of the covariance of noise along nonlinear networks~\citep{Ahumada87}, the directions of maximum and minimum discrimination in the spatial domain depend on the Jacobian of the model and the covariance of the noise in the input: